Quick Tutorial

 Prerequisites

-- Create a RushDB account and get an API token (see Get API Token)
+- A RushDB account and API token — see Get API Key

 - TypeScript